ambaradan/docsmarker/init.md

 ### Bootstrap procedure

-Then follows the code provided by the rocks.nvim project for managing the plugin itself and subsequent plugins, the code is commented on extensively but a summary of the operations performed by the various steps of the script is still provided at the end of the code displayed below.
+The code provided by the rocks.nvim project follows.
+This is for managing the plugin itself and subsequent plugins.
+This code is extensively commented, but a summary of the operations performed by the various steps of the script is still provided at the end of the code displayed:

 ```lua title="rocks.nvim bootstrap" linenums="7" hl_lines="3 6 7 13 20 27 32 37 43 45"
 do